 But, the speaker does not really say these things to her.
 He stays where he is in the room, looking on at the interaction between the new lovers, like a “coward.”
 There he will stay and endure the “dire” “sting” that tells him to act.

 All these emotions are going on in his head, while she and he, absorbed in their own world, “laugh at a quiet joke.”

 About George Meredith

 Meredith would remarry in 1864, to a woman named Marie Vulliamy.
-Their relationship was much more successful, perhaps partially do to the fact that Meredith was finding some literary success.
+Their relationship was much more successful, perhaps partially due to the fact that Meredith was finding some literary success.
 His novel, Evan Harrington, had brought in a small amount of money, and his finances continued to improve.
-Over the next 20+ years Meredith published over seven novels, multiple volumes of poetry and many shorter works.
+Over the next 20+ years, Meredith published over seven novels, multiple volumes of poetry, and many shorter works.
 The popular success that he had been striving for came in 1885 with the publication of Diana of the Crossways.
-Unfortunately the happiness did not last long, Marie died the next year, and Meredith’s own health was declining.
+Unfortunately, the happiness did not last long, Marie died the next year, and Meredith’s own health was declining.
 In 1890, Meredith’s son, Arthur, died but he did not stop writing.
-He would continue on to publish three more volumes of poetry and two more novels.
+He would continue to publish three more volumes of poetry and two more novels.

 His writing ceased in 1895 and he was awarded the Order of Merit in 1905.
 George Meredith died in May of 1909.